Concept

 How the FIRE calculator works

-Three classic personal-finance formulas combined into one projection.
+Three classic personal-finance formulas combined into one inflation-adjusted projection.

-Asset allocation matters: stocks have historically returned ~7% real long-term, bonds ~1–2% real.
-The calculator lets you set custom return assumptions for each bucket and weights them by your stocks/bonds split.
+• Asset-weighted returns.
+Stocks have historically returned ~7% nominal long-term; bonds ~3–4%.
+The tool lets you set custom return assumptions for each bucket and weights them by your stocks/bonds split, rather than pretending one number fits every portfolio.

 Walkthrough